Blackwellrbrt167/Email-Security-Analysis-Lab/workflow/email-header-analysis-phase1.md

-mail Header Analysis — Full Workflow Notes (Phase 1 Analysis)
+Mail Header Analysis — Full Workflow Notes (Phase 1 Analysis)

 These notes cover the entire initial phase of email analysis, focusing ONLY on: